raphaelcruzeiro/InfiniteScroll/README.md

         };
     });
 ```
-The directive also can by applied to an element passing the custom attribute _distance-trigger_ which is the distance, in pixels, from the bottom of the scrollable where the directive will load more items.
+The directive also can by applied to an element passing the custom attribute _distance-trigger_, which is the distance, in pixels, from the bottom of the scrollable where the directive will load more items.
 If this attribute is omited, 400 pixels will be used.

 Installing the demo's dependencies:
 -----------------------------------